Digital money for seniors

 - Start banking online.
 At this point you should be able to start banking online.
 If you have any issues, make sure to get in direct contact with your bank for support.

 Note that a bank will never contact you to ask for your personal or financial details.
 If you receive a phone call, text or email asking you to do this, it’s a scam.
 Don’t respond to the request – hang up the phone or block the number and delete the text, or mark the email as spam.
 The government’s National Cyber Security Centre has a guide on what to do if a cyber criminal tricks you into sharing sensitive information.

 Insights into banking behaviour

-So, if they’re not using apps or websites to do these tasks, they will rely on branches.
+Customers who aren’t digital only will rely on branches.
 But they may encounter some issues.

 For older people living in areas with limited public transport, seeing their local cashpoint go can be troublesome.
 We have to consider that many older people may have problems with mobility, making it difficult (and costly) to travel further to an ATM or bank.
 And then, of course, many cashpoints charge fees for withdrawing money.
 All in all, cash users can be at an incredible disadvantage.
 For pensioners who rely on their state pension, these extra costs could easily eat into their money for living.